Makindo/client/README.md

   to de-duplicate than matches with hundreds.
 The second would be the version of the matching script.
 This would allow Makindo to re-match some Persons after the matching script is updated.
-* To reduce the burden on the Makindo API, Person objects should be consumed in blocks of 100 and then reported individually.

 ## Contributors